gwenh11/LS_core/01_RB101/small_problems/easy_01/07_stringy_strings.md

 end
 ```

+**Other Solutions**

-**Another Student Solution**: This solution uses an array to store 1 and 0.
+This solution uses an array to store 1 and 0.
 It shortens the code and makes it easier to read.

 ```ruby
 def stringy(int, first = 1)